NajmKHoda/social-api/README.md

     npm start
     ```

-Your API should now be running on port `8000`.
+Your API server should now be running.